yujifan0326/Concept-Acquisition-Pipeline/README.md

 {"name": "选择排序", "freq": 53, "score": 0.8094679713249207, "R": 3.2138241408307735, "cluster": 1}
 ```
 ### Usage
+Before running the program, it is required to download word vector from https://pan.baidu.com/s/1Gndr0fReIq_oJ3R34CxlPg, and unzip the file into "word_clustering\word_vectors".
  ```
 num_clusters = 100 # number of clusters for all expanded concepts
 num_seed_clusters = 10 # number of clusters for seeds